Qualcomm struggles to collect royalties in China, stock falls

 The investigation is making it harder to negotiate new 4G licenses with manufacturers in China, he said.

-The chipmaker reported third-quarter revenue of $6.81 billion, up 9 percent from the year-ago period.
+The chipmaker reported third-quarter revenue of $6.81 billion (3.99 billion pounds), up 9 percent from the year-ago period.
 It said revenue in the fourth quarter, which ends in September, would be between $6.5 billion and $7.4 billion, with a midpoint of about $6.95 billion.

 Analysts on average had expected third-quarter revenue of $6.52 billion and fourth-quarter revenue of $7.15 billion, according to Thomson Reuters I/B/E/S.